Bashnett/Bashnett.github.io/static/writeups/instant/instant-htb.md

-This is a writeup for recently retired instant box in Hackthebox platform.
+This is a writeup for recently expired instant box in Hackthebox platform.

 ### Part 1: Enumeration